utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/managing-apis.md

 You can use Markdown in your comments.
 Check out the [Markdown Cheatsheet on GitHub](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for tips on formatting.

 To mention a collaborator in a comment, type `@` followed by their name, then choose the person from the auto-suggested list.
-When you mention a member in a comment, Postman sends them a notification.
+When you mention a user in a comment, Postman sends them a notification.

 ### Editing, deleting, or linking to an API comment